This post may contain affiliate links. Please read my disclosure.

 Combine marinade ingredients in a bowl.
 Add calamari and marinade for 30 minutes.

-Heat wok pan on medium-low heat.
-If you don’t have a wok pan, a cast iron skillet will do, just ensure the temperature stays very hot during the cooking process.
-If you’ve got a real wok with a hot enough flame, you are good to go!
+Heat wok or cast iron skillet on medium-low heat.
 Add the chilies and peanuts and toast, stirring constantly to avoid burning (about 2-3 minutes).
 The chilies will likely start to smoke, so I recommend turning on a fan.
 In my experience, inhaling that smoke is not a pleasant experience!
 Remove from heat and set aside.

 Combine all the sauce ingredients and mix well.